ajasinger/vacation-app/README.md

 ### useEffect() hook in App.js
 useEffect hook defines what a component needs to do after render.
 Second argument of array measn it only carries out that action if a prop or state has changed.
 Empty array means it only runs once, otherwise it runs if a prop or state has changed, in this case if the quiz or answers objects change
+1. do not run useEffect until quiz returns
+2. and run it again if the answers object changes

 ## Project Challenges